 For a health facility to be accredited, the process shall be as follows:

-- Health facility will fill a special application forms and submit it to the nearby Fund office
+- A Health facility shallfill a special application form and submit it to the nearby NHIFoffice within the Region where the facility operates.

-- Regional manager/Regional Fund Administrator will submit a pre-accreditation report to the Head Officetogether withrelevant information:
+- Regional manager will submit a pre-accreditation report to the Head Office together with relevant information:

-- Upon signing of the accreditation agreements and orientation on how to fill claims forms the facility will now be ready to start providing services to beneficiaries
+Upon signing of the accreditation agreements and orientation on how to deliver services to NHIF beneficiaries as per MOH guidelines the facility will now be ready to start providing services to beneficiaries.